 - 1. Discuss the problem with your lessor and ask them to fix it.
 Confirm this is in writing. - 2.
 Write to the lessor with the request, stating clearly what you want repaired or replaced, and by when.
-It also a good idea to include in your letter how the problem is affecting you. - 3.
-If no response is received or no action is taken, you can issue the lessor with a Form 23 Notice to Lessor of Breach of Agreement.
+It also a good idea to include in your letter how the problem is affecting you.

+- 3. If no response is received or no action is taken, you can issue the lessor with a Form 23 Notice to Lessor of Breach of Agreement.
 On the form, clearly outline what the required maintenance and repairs are and give a time frame of when you want them fixed. - 4.
 If you have done all of the above and the problem has not been fixed you can apply to the Magistrates Court for a performance order to carry out the maintenance or repairs.
-This application is made on a Form 12 - Application for Court Order, on the Magistrates
+This application is made on a Form 12 Application for Court Order, on the eCourts portal. - If the lessor fails to conduct the work in a timely manner, you can seek a rent reduction for loss of use of the premises or part of the premises (see more information about this below).